scolpan/gee_etf/README.md

 #### 2) Gathering ETF Ticker data for CORN, SOYB and WHEAT.

-We had imported the dataset from Alpaca API to gather the ETF for Corn, SoyBean and Wheat from the last 10 years.
+We imported the dataset from Alpaca API to gather the ETF for Corn, Soybean and Wheat from the last 10 years.

 After the data was collected, we needed to resample the information (clean up data) as the pixel data from the map is only available on a yearly intervals.

 ![image](images/2_Google_PctChange.png)

-Our study shows Wheat yeilded the highest return among the produced crops in the current year, however Soy Bean used to yeild the best returns during 2012 to 2018.
+Our study shows Wheat yeilded the highest return among the produced crops in the current year, however soybean used to yeild the best returns during 2012 to 2018.
 Since 2019 corn has been on a steady decline.

 #### 3) Gathering pixel data that represents crop land cover in the US.

-Our goal in this section was to retrieve visual data using Google Earth Engine of how much land is used to farm the 3 different crops (soy bean, wheat, corn) and breakdown the information into samples based on the years, crops, area used in the different states.
+Our goal in this section was to retrieve visual data using Google Earth Engine of how much land is used to farm the 3 different crops (soybean, wheat, corn) and breakdown the information into samples based on the years, crops, area used in the different states.

 ![image](images/3_Google_CropArea.png)